File Servers¶

 exportfs -ra

-Alternatively you can restart the service (systemctl restart nfs-kernel-server).
+Alternatively the service can be restarted (systemctl restart nfs-server

 The actual access configuration can be displayed with the command